poissonconsulting/term/README.md

 `term` is an R package to create, manipulate and query vectors of parameter terms.
 Parameter terms are the labels used to reference values in vectors, matrices and arrays.
-They are most commonly used in coefficient tables.
+They are represent the names in `coef()` tables and the column names in `mcmc` and `mcmc.list` objects.

 ## Installation